Advertisement

 How To Be Efficient With SEO Budget During Downtimes

-The most important thing to understand if factors impacting budgets are tied to business and market conditions, is what the impacts are on demand.
+Drilling down into the specifics and putting your SEO hat back on, the most important thing to understand is whether factors impacting budgets are tied to business and market conditions and what the impacts are on demand.

 If you’re on the brand side or are in an agency or consultancy that focuses on a single industry, you likely have some ideas.

-However, if budgets are being reduced or cut for SEO, and you have to do less with more, you need to do some analysis to understand if demand is down overall for your product, service, or market.
+However, if SEO budgets are being reduced or cut and you have to do less with more, you need to do some analysis to understand whether demand is down overall for your product, service, or market.

 Are fewer people searching?
 Are fewer going through the funnel or customer journey?
 Is there some new drop-off point that didn’t exist before?

-Can you do as much as you were before with fewer dollars?
-Can you work with fewer internal and external resources and still make SEO successful?
+Can you do as much as you did before with fewer dollars?
+Can you work with fewer internal and external resources – and still make SEO successful?

-If you’re having to cut content, cut technical support, or even SEO research and strategy, even if the market demand hasn’t taken a hit, you can assume that the outputs and results won’t be the same.
+If you have to cut content, technical support, or even SEO research and strategy, even if market demand hasn’t taken a hit, you can assume that the outputs and results won’t be the same.

 AI is a great tool right now that can help you do more with less, so leverage it where you can in smart and quality ways.